Join the Tockchain public testnet and gain early access to the infrastructure powering the next generation of stablecoins

 : you’re back in the terminal prompt.</aside>

-For more help when issues arise, see “Troubleshooting” at the end of this guide.
+For more help when issues arise, see the “FAQ” section at the end of this guide.

-To assist with your setup and answer questions about Unix commands or basic node operation, we recommend using an AI assistant (use Grok for best results).
-This will save our small team’s time, allowing us to focus on Tockchain-specific support in the #op-node-operators channel on the Valis Discord.
+To assist with your setup and answer questions about Unix commands, opening ports, or basic node operation, we recommend using an AI assistant (use Grok for best results).
+This will save our small team’s time, allowing us to focus on Tockchain-specific support in the #op-testnet_qualification channel on the Valis Discord.

 How to Use an AI Assistant: